Unthrottled/blog/about.md

 permalink: /about/
 ---

-I know that nobody is asking, but I am going to answer it anyways.
+What is Acari?
+I know that nobody is asking about it, but I am going to straight up answer it anyways.
-[Acari](https://en.wikipedia.org/wiki/Acari) are a taxon of tiny arachnids which contains things like mites and ticks (small bugs, heh).
+[Acari](https://en.wikipedia.org/wiki/Acari) are a taxon of tiny arachnids which contains things like: mites and ticks (small bugs, heh).
 It is poetic in a way.
-When building software, sometimes it takes the longest amount of time to find and smash the tiniest bug.
+When building software, sometimes it takes the longest amount of time to find the tiniest bug.

 I assume that since you are looking at this page, you would like to know about one or two things.
 The first being, what is the point of all of this?
 While the second being, who am I?

 Starting off with the latter, a 10,000 foot description of myself would be: a highly driven individual determined to reach his full potential.
-You can find more about my other most valued principals at my landing site [https://acari.io](https://acari.io)
+You can find more about my other most valued principals at my home site [https://acari.io](https://acari.io)

 While I am currently a software craftsman by trade.
 I also consider myself to be a finance hippie, math enthusiast, semi-well-rounded technology connoisseur, art dabbler, and (most importantly) passionate athlete.